 Experience Modification premiums are developed from, gross payroll, losses reported to the state for the past three years, job classification codes, and application of credits discounts, assessments and penalties derived by the state insurance department.

 Gross payroll figures must reflect only the true wages for the employees of the organization.
 Sort out leased employees, contractors, vendors, and sub-contractor persons working.
 It is necessary for the employer to transfer risk back to these suppliers.
 Obtain Certificates of Insurance from these suppliers naming the employer as an also insured.
 Use contractual hold-harmless and indemnification clauses in all contracts with the supplying organization.

 Proper employee Job classification coding is the next step.
 The National Council on Compensation Insurance (NCCI) has developed the codes used by most states.
 The states not using NCCI codes have developed their own lists.
 Most job codes reflect the overall business.
 Hence multiple codes could apply for the same type job.
 Each could have a different rate.
 Furnish the agent, broker, risk manager, or underwriter with complete job descriptions.
 Detail all tasks and hours.
 A few NCCI job class code examples are: 3632 machine shop repair employees, 8810 clerical persons, and 5022 masonry workers.

-North Carolina currently has the class code rates and group rates for:
+An example of class code rates and group rates could be:

 – Machine Shop coded 3632 has a basic rate of $2.69